Here's what we'll cover

 2. Rybelsus (oral semaglutide)

-Rybelsus is the only oral GLP-1 medication currently available.
+Oral semaglutide is available in two forms: Rybelsus (approved for type 2 diabetes) and oral Wegovy (approved for weight loss), both taken once daily.
 It’s taken once daily, first thing in the morning, with a small amount of water.
 You must wait 30 minutes before eating or drinking so your body can absorb it properly.

 Important notes: